 The bifurcation of the working capital limit into loan and cash credit components shall be operative after excluding the export credit limits (pre-shipment and post-shipment) and bills limit for inland sales from the working capital limit.
 Investment by the bank in the commercial papers issued by the borrower shall form part of the loan component, provided the investment is sanctioned as part of the working capital limit.

-In case of consortium advances, all members of consortium lenders shall be individually and jointly responsible to ensure that the ‘loan component’ meets the above mentioned requirements of 40% loan (working capital) to Cash Credit limit of 60%o and under Multiple Banking Arrangements (MBAs), each bank shall ensure adherence to these guidelines at individual bank level.
-However, from July 1, 2019 the proportion working capital loan component will be 60% to Cash credit limit of 40%.
+In case of consortium advances, all members of consortium lenders shall be individually and jointly responsible to ensure that the ‘loan component’ meets the above-mentioned requirements of 40% loan (working capital) to Cash Credit limit of 60%o and under Multiple Banking Arrangements (MBAs), each bank shall ensure adherence to these guidelines at individual bank level.
+However, from July 1, 2019, the proportion working capital loan component will be 60% to a Cash credit limit of 40%.